 When researching the rate, please follow these steps:

-- Go to the OPM web page at www.opm.gov
+- Go to the OPM Senior Executive Service web page at www.opm.gov

-- Click on Schedule for "Basic Rates of Pay for Members of the Senior Executive Service (SES)"
+- Look for Schedule for "Basic Rates of Pay for Members of the Senior Executive Service"

 - Look at the maximum for "Agencies without a Certified SES Performance Appraisal System"